daryfauzan/Shopee-AI-Engineer-Technical-Test/src/Q0 Ai Engineering Knowledge Test/README.md

 ## Describe differences between REST API, MCP in the context of AI.

-**REST API (Representational State Transfer)**:
-- Traditional web service architecture using HTTP methods (GET, POST, PUT, DELETE)
-- Stateless communication between client and server
-- In AI context: Used for model inference endpoints, data retrieval, and integration with external services
-- Request-response pattern with JSON/XML payloads
-- Well-established with extensive tooling and documentation

-**MCP (Model Context Protocol)**:
-- Relatively new protocol specifically designed for AI agent interactions
-- Enables structured communication between AI systems and external tools/resources
-- Focuses on context sharing and tool integration for AI agents
-- Designed for more complex, stateful interactions that AI agents require
-- Optimized for the specific needs of LLM-based systems
+REST API and MCP differ significantly in their design, purpose, and use within the context of AI.
+A REST API (Representational State Transfer) is a traditional web service architecture that relies on HTTP methods such as GET, POST, PUT, and DELETE to facilitate stateless communication between clients and servers.
+In AI applications, REST APIs are commonly used for model inference endpoints, retrieving or sending data, and integrating with external services.
+They follow a request-response pattern, typically exchanging data in JSON or XML formats, and benefit from being a well-established standard with robust tooling, documentation, and widespread adoption.

+In contrast, the Model Context Protocol (MCP) is a newer protocol created specifically to address the needs of AI agent interactions.
+Unlike REST APIs, which are designed for general-purpose client-server communication, MCP focuses on enabling structured communication between AI systems and external tools or resources.
+It allows AI agents to share context more effectively and supports stateful, complex interactions that are essential for LLM-based systems to perform multi-step reasoning and tool use.
+MCP is therefore optimized for AI-first workflows, where maintaining context and integrating multiple resources dynamically is critical.

 ## How REST API, MCP, can improve the AI use case.

-**REST API Benefits**:
-- **Integration**: Connects AI systems with existing enterprise services and databases
-- **Scalability**: Load balancing and horizontal scaling for AI inference services
-- **Modularity**: Separates AI logic from application logic, enabling microservices architecture
-- **Accessibility**: Makes AI capabilities available to web and mobile applications
-- **Standardization**: Familiar interface for developers to consume AI services

-**MCP Benefits**:
-- **Enhanced Context**: Provides richer context sharing between AI agents and tools
-- **Tool Integration**: Streamlined connection to databases, APIs, and external services
-- **Agent Orchestration**: Better coordination between multiple AI agents
-- **Semantic Understanding**: Protocol designed with AI workflow patterns in mind
-- **Efficiency**: Reduced overhead for AI-specific communication patterns
+Both REST APIs and MCP play important roles in improving AI use cases, but they do so in different ways that reflect their design goals.
+REST APIs strengthen AI adoption by making integration with existing enterprise systems straightforward.
+They allow AI models to connect seamlessly with databases, web applications, and mobile platforms, while their stateless nature supports scalability through load balancing and horizontal scaling.
+By separating AI logic from application logic, REST APIs also promote modularity and fit well within a microservices architecture.
+Their standardized request-response model and widespread developer familiarity ensure that AI services are accessible, consistent, and easy to consume across diverse environments.

+MCP, on the other hand, enhances AI use cases by directly addressing the unique needs of AI agents and workflows.
+It enables richer context sharing between AI systems and tools, which is essential for maintaining continuity in multi-step reasoning tasks.
+MCP is designed for smooth integration with external resources, such as APIs and databases, and supports orchestrating multiple AI agents working together toward a common goal.
+Its focus on semantic understanding and AI workflow patterns reduces communication overhead and makes interactions more efficient than general-purpose protocols.
+By optimizing for context-driven, tool-augmented reasoning, MCP empowers AI systems to operate more intelligently and effectively in complex, dynamic environments.

 ## How do you ensure that your AI agent answers correctly?

-**Validation Strategies**:
-- **Ground Truth Comparison**: Validate against known correct answers in test datasets
-- **Multi-model Consensus**: Use multiple models and compare outputs for consistency
-- **Human-in-the-Loop**: Implement review processes for critical decisions
-- **Confidence Scoring**: Analyze model confidence levels and uncertainty quantification

-**Technical Approaches**:
-- **Retrieval-Augmented Generation (RAG)**: Verify answers against authoritative sources
-- **Fact-checking Pipelines**: Automated verification against knowledge bases
-- **Output Parsing**: Structured validation of response formats and constraints
-- **A/B Testing**: Compare different model versions or prompting strategies

-**Monitoring and Feedback**:
-- **Continuous Evaluation**: Regular testing on benchmark datasets
-- **User Feedback Loops**: Collect and incorporate user corrections
-- **Error Analysis**: Systematic analysis of failure modes and edge cases
-- **Version Control**: Track model performance across different deployments
+Ensuring that an AI agent answers correctly requires a combination of validation strategies, technical approaches, and continuous monitoring.
+One effective method is ground truth comparison, where model outputs are tested against known correct answers in benchmark datasets.
+In cases where absolute correctness is harder to determine, multi-model consensus can be applied by comparing results across different models to identify consistent outputs.
+For high-stakes applications, human-in-the-loop review processes add an additional safeguard, while confidence scoring helps quantify uncertainty so that potentially unreliable responses can be flagged.

+On the technical side, advanced methods such as Retrieval-Augmented Generation (RAG) allow the AI to ground its answers in authoritative sources, improving factual accuracy.
+Fact-checking pipelines can further validate outputs against structured knowledge bases, while output parsing ensures responses follow the required formats and constraints.
+A/B testing also plays a role by comparing different model versions or prompting strategies to determine which configurations yield the most reliable results.

+Finally, maintaining correctness requires ongoing monitoring and feedback.
+Continuous evaluation on benchmark datasets ensures performance does not degrade over time, while user feedback loops provide valuable real-world corrections that can refine the system.
+Error analysis helps identify recurring failure modes, guiding targeted improvements, and version control ensures that model performance is tracked across deployments.
+Together, these practices create a robust framework that not only improves immediate accuracy but also supports long-term reliability and trust in AI agents.

 ## Describe what can you do with Docker / Containerize environment in the context of AI

-**Model Deployment**:
-- **Reproducible Environments**: Ensure consistent runtime across development, staging, and production
-- **Dependency Management**: Package AI frameworks (PyTorch, TensorFlow) with specific versions
-- **GPU Support**: NVIDIA Docker containers for CUDA-enabled AI workloads
-- **Model Serving**: Containerized inference servers (TensorFlow Serving, TorchServe, Triton)

-**Development Benefits**:
-- **Isolation**: Separate different AI projects with conflicting dependencies
-- **Scalability**: Kubernetes orchestration for auto-scaling AI services
-- **CI/CD Integration**: Automated testing and deployment pipelines for ML models
-- **Resource Management**: CPU/GPU allocation and limits for AI workloads

-**Operational Advantages**:
-- **Multi-environment Consistency**: Same container runs identically across cloud providers
-- **Microservices Architecture**: Break complex AI systems into manageable components
-- **Rolling Updates**: Deploy new model versions with zero downtime
-- **Monitoring**: Containerized logging and metrics collection for AI services
+Using Docker and containerized environments in the context of AI provides major benefits across model deployment, development, and operations.
+For deployment, containers make it possible to create reproducible environments, ensuring that models run consistently across development, staging, and production.
+They simplify dependency management by packaging AI frameworks like PyTorch or TensorFlow with exact version requirements, while GPU-enabled containers, such as those supported by NVIDIA Docker, allow seamless execution of CUDA-based workloads.
+Containers also streamline model serving, enabling inference through specialized servers like TensorFlow Serving, TorchServe, or NVIDIA Triton.

+From a development perspective, Docker improves productivity and flexibility by isolating different AI projects, preventing dependency conflicts between frameworks and libraries.
+It also supports scalability when combined with orchestration platforms like Kubernetes, which can handle auto-scaling of AI workloads in response to demand.
+Integration with CI/CD pipelines further ensures that models can be tested, validated, and deployed automatically, reducing friction between data science and engineering teams.
+Resource management is another benefit, as containers make it easier to allocate and limit CPU or GPU usage for different AI tasks.

+Operationally, containerization guarantees consistency across different environments and cloud providers, enabling portability and simplifying infrastructure management.
+It also aligns well with microservices architectures, where complex AI systems can be broken down into smaller, containerized components that communicate efficiently.
+Rolling updates allow new model versions to be deployed with zero downtime, minimizing risks during upgrades.
+Additionally, containerized monitoring solutions make it possible to collect logs, track performance metrics, and ensure reliability in production AI systems.
+Altogether, Docker and containerization provide a powerful foundation for building scalable, maintainable, and production-ready AI solutions.

 ## How do you finetune the LLM model from raw?

-**Data Preparation**:
-- **Dataset Curation**: Collect and clean domain-specific training data
-- **Tokenization**: Process text using the model's specific tokenizer
-- **Data Formatting**: Structure data for the chosen fine-tuning approach (instruction-following, completion, etc.)
-- **Train/Validation Split**: Prepare evaluation datasets to monitor overfitting

-**Fine-tuning Approaches**:
-- **Full Fine-tuning**: Update all model parameters (resource-intensive)
-- **Parameter-Efficient Methods**: LoRA, QLoRA, or adapter-based approaches
-- **Instruction Tuning**: Train on instruction-response pairs for better task following
-- **RLHF (Reinforcement Learning from Human Feedback)**: Align model outputs with human preferences

-**Technical Implementation**:
-- **Framework Selection**: Use libraries like Hugging Face Transformers, DeepSpeed, or Axolotl
-- **Hardware Requirements**: Multi-GPU setups or cloud instances with sufficient VRAM
-- **Hyperparameter Tuning**: Learning rate scheduling, batch size optimization, gradient accumulation
-- **Checkpointing**: Save intermediate model states for recovery and evaluation

-**Evaluation and Deployment**:
-- **Performance Metrics**: Perplexity, BLEU scores, task-specific benchmarks
-- **Safety Testing**: Check for harmful outputs or bias amplification
-- **Model Optimization**: Quantization, pruning, or distillation for deployment efficiency
-- **Version Management**: Track model lineage and performance across iterations
+Finetuning an LLM model from raw involves a structured process that spans data preparation, training approaches, technical implementation, and deployment.
+The first step is preparing high-quality datasets—this includes curating and cleaning domain-specific data, tokenizing it with the model’s native tokenizer, and formatting it according to the fine-tuning method (e.g., instruction-following or completion-based).
+A proper train/validation split is also essential to monitor generalization and avoid overfitting.

+For training, several strategies are possible depending on resource availability and goals.
+Full fine-tuning updates all parameters but is computationally heavy, while parameter-efficient methods like LoRA, QLoRA, or adapters allow effective fine-tuning with reduced cost.
+Instruction tuning improves task-following behavior by training on instruction–response pairs, and reinforcement learning from human feedback (RLHF) aligns the model with user preferences through iterative reward optimization.

+On the technical side, frameworks such as Hugging Face Transformers, DeepSpeed, or Axolotl provide ready-to-use tools for fine-tuning.
+Hardware is a critical factor, often requiring multi-GPU setups or cloud environments with large VRAM.
+Key hyperparameters like learning rate, batch size, and gradient accumulation need careful tuning to achieve stable training.
+Regular checkpointing ensures that intermediate states are saved for recovery, analysis, or future re-training.

+Finally, evaluation and deployment ensure that the fine-tuned model is effective and safe.
+Performance is measured using perplexity, BLEU scores, or task-specific benchmarks, while safety testing checks for harmful or biased outputs.
+For deployment, optimization techniques like quantization, pruning, or distillation make the model more efficient and cost-effective.
+Version management tracks model changes over time, ensuring reproducibility and transparency in production environments.